joanroig/pccomponentes-bot/README.md

 - Processors
 - Motherboards

-In progress: Automatic purchase (no credit card needed).
+Automatic purchase (no credit card needed).

 **The bot may fail from time to time due changes in the website, new issues and pull requests are welcome.**